-The cost per door method quickly and easily compares one apartment building’s value to another.
-For example, if an apartment building with 30 units is priced at $6 million, the cost per door is $200,000.
-Note that this method does not consider factors such as unit size or the number of bedrooms per unit.
+The cost-per-door approach provides a simple and fast way to compare the value of one apartment building to another.
+For instance, if a 40-unit apartment building is listed at $8 million, the cost per door would be $200,000.
+It’s important to note that this method does not consider aspects like unit size or the number of bedrooms in each unit.

 6. Value per gross rent multiplier